-The Royal found that ‘too little effort is devoted to preventing the occurrence of family violence in the first place’ and that primary prevention only attracted a small amount of funding.
+The Royal Commission found that ‘too little effort is devoted to preventing the occurrence of family violence in the first place’ and that primary prevention only attracted a small amount of funding.
 It called for long-term investment to support the ‘complex and lengthy process’ of changing behaviours and attitudes.

 Most specifically related to the importance of a coordinated approach to primary prevention, the Royal Commission stated that: